code-and-circuit/spot-web-server/README.md

 - How to install and run
 - Explain the best way to add to/continue developing the server
 - Add ability to choose which port the server runs on (if possible)
+- Retry connection attempts if first attempt to robot failed